Upsolver/iceberg-diag/README.md

 ## Usage
-If you are running with Poetry, use `Poetry run` before any command, If the CLI is installed, you can use the commands as is.
+If you are running with Poetry, use `poetry run` as prefix before any command, If the CLI is installed, you can use the commands as is.
 ```bash
 iceberg-diag [options]